Terms & Conditions

 o Any parts that are replaced will be added to my spare parts, unless instructed to do otherwise upfront.

 o After servicing, there is a small chance the movement will not run to its full potential.
-Clone watches suffer from poor craftmanship, and there are somethings I will not be able to fix or improve on.
+Aftermarket watches suffer from poor craftmanship, and there are somethings I will not be able to fix or improve on.
 If all parts are deemed acceptable, I will work with the client on a possible solution.
 This could include a movement swap if applicable, but this will be an extra cost.
 If no solution is found, watch will be returned for a small fee, as time and consumables were still used.
 Think of this as an "Inspection Fee".

 o It is the responsibility of the customer to know what movement is in their watch, and request work accordingly.
 If I receive a watch that is not one of the aforementioned movements, you will be charged an inspection fee and the watch will be sent back.